Evita (musical): Original West End production

 Gary Bond replaced David Essex as Che, then Mark Ryan, who had first starred as Magaldi, later assumed the role, followed by Martin Smith and Jimmy Kean.
 Ackland's replacements included John Turner, Oz Clarke and Daniel Benzali.

 In his review in The Sunday Times, Derek Jewell called the show "quite marvellous" and described Lloyd Webber's "ambitious" score "an unparallelled fusion of 20th century musical experience" and Rice's lyrics as "trenchant" and "witty".
 Bernard Levin of The Times disliked it, however, calling it as an "odious artefact ... that calls itself an opera ... merely because the clichés between the songs are sung rather than spoken" and "one of the most disagreeable evenings I have ever spent in my life".

-This production won the Laurence Olivier Award for Best New Musical, and Elaine Paige won the Laurence Olivier Award for Best Performance in a Musical.
+This production won the Laurence Olivier Award for Best New Musical, and Elaine Paige won the Laurence Olivier Award for Best Performance in a Musical at the 1978 Laurence Olivier Awards.
 Also receiving Olivier Award nominations were Harold Prince (Best Director) and David Essex (Best Performance in a Musical).

 Timothy O'Brien and Tazeena Firth collaborated on the design of the show.
 The set was minimal, with a scaffolded balcony running along the back and sides of the stage and images projected onto a screen above.
 Madame Tussauds produced a wax figurine of Eva, based on Elaine Paige, for the coffin during the funeral scene at the beginning of the show.
 Inspired by the murals of Diego Rivera, Prince suggested the proscenium be flanked by artwork depicting the struggles of the Argentine peasants.
 He jettisoned the original monochromatic costumes designed for the chorus members and dancers; instead, he had them go to charity and secondhand clothing shops to purchase costumes.
 The now iconic balcony scene featured Eva in a broad, diamond encrusted white dress based on one actually owned by Eva Perón which had been designed by Christian Dior addressing a crowd from the rear balcony of the stage.

 The Evita: Original London Cast Recording was recorded in 1978 and released by MCA Records.
 Some releases mistakenly refer to the concept album as the Original London Cast Recording.

 The original London production transferred to the Opera House in Manchester for an extended run following its closure at the Prince Edward Theatre.
 Kathryn Evans and Jimmy Kean played Eva and Che with Ria Jones and John Barr being their alternates.